Header Banner

-How To: Create a Bootable Install USB Drive of Mac OS X 10.10 Yosemite
+How to Create a Bootable Install USB Drive of Mac OS X 10.10 Yosemite

 Apple released the new Mac OS X 10.10 Yosemite in the Mac App Store for everyone to download and install for free on October 16th, 2014, but downloading a 5+ GB file for each of your computers will take some serious time.
 The best thing to do is download it once and create a bootable install USB drive from the file for all of your Macs.